reframejs/reframe/docs/overview.template.md

 ✔ Server running at http://localhost:3000
 ~~~

-What happens here
+We have created our first React web app by simply creating one React Component and one page config.

+Reframe does the following:
  - Reframe searches for the `/pages` directory and finds it at `~/tmp/reframe-playground/pages`
- - Reframe reads the `/pages` directory and finds our page config at `~/tmp/reframe-playground/pages/HelloPage.html.js`
+ - Reframe reads the `/pages` directory and finds our page config at `~/tmp/reframe-playground/pages/HelloWorldPage.html.js`
- - Reframe uses webpack to transpile `HelloPage.html.js` and to create two bundles for the browser: one bundle shared- and another bundle specific to `HelloPage` that will only be loaded when navigating to a URL matching our `HelloPage` page's route `/hello/{name}`.
+ - Reframe uses webpack to transpile `HelloWorldPage.html.js` for the server and to create two bundles for the browser: one bundle shared and cached across all pages and another bundle specific to `HelloWorldPage`.
- - Reframe starts a hapi server serving all static browser assets and serving the dynamically HTML generated
+ - Reframe starts a hapi server serving all static browser assets and serving the page's HTML.

-That's it:
-We have created our first React web app with only one React Component and one page config.

-The "Basic Usage" section of the [Usage Manual](/docs/usage-manual.md) contains further information for:
+The "Basic Usage" section of the [Usage Manual](/docs/usage-manual.md) contains further information, including:
- //- Creating a server-rendered app
  - Loading async data
- - Creating a static app
+ - Creating apps and pages that are DOM-dynamic, DOM-static, HTML-static, and/or HTML-dynamic